heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 2.1 Choose tags to follow

 DEV will ask you to choose **tags** to follow (e.g., #python).
-Tags are written with the hashtag symbol (#) followed by a keyword; they represent a topic related to a post.
+Tags are written with the hashtag symbol (#) followed by a keyword representing a topic.
 Choosing tags will customize your feed by showing posts that use the tag you follow.

 You can choose all that apply and click **Continue** to proceed forward.

 ### 2.2 Build your DEV profile

 The **Build your profile** form will appear for you to fill out.
 The form will display your GitHub profile image and username that DEV pulled from your GitHub account.
-If you would like to change your DEV username, you can click into the **Username** field and enter a new username.
+If you want to change your DEV username, you can click into the **Username** field and enter a new username.
 Below are fields that are a part of the form (**NOTE**: All fields within the form are optional to populate):

 - **Bio**: You can share a brief summary of your background, interests, hobbies, and more.
 - **Work**: You can share what you do for work (e.g., Technical Writer at Hogwarts).